MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/general.md

 author: ACMartinKunes

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
-ms.search.keywords: Czech, General function, Finance, CZ, Cash ms.date: 01/08/2020
+ms.search.keywords: Czech, General function, Finance, CZ, Cash ms.date: 04/01/2021
 ms.reviewer: v-pejano
 ms.author: v-pejano
 ---

-# Extended User Control
+# Extended User Control in the Czech Version

 The majority of companies in the Czech Republic request the following improvements to be implemented in user setup and control.